What is Cowden syndrome?

-Questions to ask the doctor
+Questions to ask the health care team

-- What is my risk of developing cancer?
+What is my risk of developing cancer?

-- What can I do to reduce my risk of cancer?
+What can I do to reduce my risk of cancer?

-- What are my options for cancer screening?
+What are my options for cancer screening and prevention?

 If you are concerned about your family history and think your family may have CS, consider asking the following questions:

-- Does my family history increase my risk of cancer?
+Does my family history increase my risk of cancer?

-- Could my family have CS?
+Could my family have CS?

-- Will you refer me to a genetic counselor for a cancer risk assessment?
+Will you refer me to a genetic counselor for a cancer risk assessment?

 Should I meet with a genetic counselor?

 Facing Our Risk of Cancer Empowered (FORCE)

-Information for women who are at a high risk of developing ovarian cancer or breast cancer.
+Information for women who are at a higher risk of developing ovarian cancer or breast cancer.